Trifolium alpinum: Ecology

+In alpine regions, T. alpinum provides an important forage for wild animals such as chamois and marmots.
+It also helps stabilize sites of erosion at high elevations.

 The plant's strong fragrance is a multi-functional adaptation to its high-altitude environment.
 As a self-incompatible species, it relies entirely on insects for pollination and seed production.
 The potent scent acts as a long-range chemical beacon to attract pollinators, particularly honey bees and bumblebees.

 The same volatile compounds that produce the scent may also serve as a chemical defense to deter herbivores.
 The production of secondary metabolites such as terpenes and phenolics is also a physiological response by alpine plants to cope with high levels of abiotic stress, including intense UV radiation.

 Uses

-Trifolium alpinum is valued as a nutrient-rich and digestible forage crop for livestock, including cattle, sheep, chamois, and marmots.
-Due to its very deep taproot and nitrogen-fixing capabilities, it is also used in ecological restoration projects to stabilize soil on eroded high-altitude slopes.
+The species is valued as a nutrient-rich and digestible forage crop for livestock, including cattle and sheep.
+Due to its very deep taproot and nitrogen-fixing capabilities, the plant is used in ecological restoration projects to stabilize soil on eroded high-altitude slopes.

 In ethnobotany, the plant is known for its sweet, liquorice-flavoured root, which was traditionally consumed as a confection in some alpine regions.
 In German folk medicine (Volksmedizin), a decoction of the root has been used to treat chest complaints.